-If you contribute to any defined contribution plans, such as a 401(k), note that your SIMPLE IRA contributions count against the total contribution limit you can make for those plans ($56,000 in 2019).
+If you contribute to any defined contribution plans, such as a 401(k), note that your SIMPLE IRA contributions count against the total contribution limit you can make for those plans ($66,000 in 2023, up from $61,000 in 2021).
 Other types of accounts that count against this limit are a 403(b), profit-sharing plan, or money purchase plan.

-On the flip side, SIMPLE IRA contributions do not count against your annual IRA contribution limit ($6,000 for 2019).
-That means you could potentially make a maximum contribution to a SEP IRA and then to a separate Roth IRA.
+On the flip side, SIMPLE IRA contributions do not count against your annual IRA contribution limit ($6,500 in 2022).
+That means you could potentially make a maximum contribution to an SEP IRA and then to a separate Roth IRA.

 For self-employed individuals, a SIMPLE IRA has a higher contribution limit than the standard retirement accounts.
-For example, a traditional IRA has an annual contribution limit of just $6,000 ($7,000 if you’re 50 or older).
+For example, a traditional IRA has an annual contribution limit of just $6,500 ($7,500 if you’re 50 or older) for 2023.
 Even if you save the maximum each year, that isn’t enough for you to meet your retirement goals.

 The main drawback to a SIMPLE IRA is that if you’re an employer, you are required to make contributions for employees that qualify.
 This could be a challenge if your business doesn’t do well in a given year.

 The maximum contribution for a SIMPLE IRAs also isn't as high as for some other options, like a SEP IRA (more on that later).
 Make sure to consider whether or not another type of account may allow you to save more.